 This local museum that takes its name from the Rockpile, a landmark rock formation, does have a few rocks.
 The focus, however, is on the history and culture of Gillette and Campbell County.
 Exhibits at this free museum include artifacts from early homesteading, ranching, and mining days, as well as information about the region's current mining industry.
 During your visit, you can watch a film about coal mining or catch a presentation like "Black & Yellow Theatre, Powder River Basin Voices from the Black Hills to Yellowstone" about the cultural history and environment of the area's Powder River Basin.

-Available on weekdays during some weeks of the summer, these guided tours start at the Gillette Chamber of Commerce and take two hours.
-During the bus tour you will learn about Wyoming's vast coal reserves, observe massive mining equipment in operation, see the actual surface mine, and get information about the post-mining land reclamation activities.
-Reservations are required; call the Chamber of Commerce at 307-686-0040.
+Available from Memorial Day through Labor Day, these guided coal mine tours in "The Energy Capital of the Nation" take around two hours.
+During the bus outing, you will learn about Wyoming's vast coal reserves, observe massive mining equipment in operation, see the actual surface mine, and get information about the post-mining land reclamation activities.
+Reservations are required with the Gillette Visitor Center.

 Located slightly north of Moorcroft on the western edge of the Black Hills, Keyhole State Park is a popular place all year for boating, fishing, hiking, and swimming—as well as wildlife and bird watching.
 There are 10 campgrounds in the park, some of which offer cabins or RV hookups and which are utilized by families planning a visit to Devils Tower National Monument.
 Park facilities include a beach just south of the Keyhole marina, a picnic area and shelter, children's playgrounds, and more to enjoy.